Resources for Parents, Families, Caregivers

 Healthy Kids (Medicaid)

-Florida children from birth through the end of age 18 are eligible for health insurance coverage.
+Florida children from birth through age 18 are eligible for health insurance coverage.
 Florida KidCare includes free, subsidized and full-pay options based on family income and household size.

 WIC is a federally funded nutrition program for Women, Infants, and Children.
 WIC provides the following at no cost: healthy foods, nutrition education and counseling, breastfeeding support, and referrals for health care.